 My family grew up without a dryer, and hanging the clothes out is still my favorite chore, looking out over the world while my children play around me or hand me clothes.
 Sure, it’s a pain when it rains or freezes, but here are six things to celebrate about line-dried clothes.

 Line-Dried Clothes Have a Fresh Scent

 I have to be honest, there’s something wrong with my nose and I can’t smell much of anything.
 Still, I often hear that the fresh scent of clothes just in from outside is one of the best things about line drying.
-It freshens up the whole house according to my mom!
+Drying clothes outdoors freshens up the whole house according to my mom!
 Moreover, YOU get some fresh air when you hang clothes up, too!